 - 6101 Public Review and Hearing Procedure.
-The Board of County Commissioners shall hold a public hearing on subdivisions of minor impact and High Impact Permits.
-A public hearing before the Planning Commission shall be required for the establishment of, or change of zoning, to review PUDs and subdivisions of moderate or major impact.
+The Board of County Commissioners shall hold a public hearing on High Impact Permits.
+A public hearing before the Planning Commission shall be required for the establishment of, or change of zoning, to review planned unit developments and subdivisions.
 If there are any unresolved issues the Board of County Commissioners may order a public hearing for the purpose of resolving said issues.
-The intent of the Public Hearing Process is to arrive at conditions which will make a proposed development compatible with Zoning, Subdivision and P.U.D. regulations, Threshold Standards and Design Guidelines, and with existing land uses that will be impacted by the proposed development. - 6101.1 Notice of Public Hearing.
-After the Planning Department has received the required submittals, and scheduled an application for Planning Commission review, it shall cause public notice of the application for either zoning change, subdivision, P.U.D. or High Impact Permit for a public hearing to be given in accordance with the following provisions: - A. The notice of public hearing shall clearly set forth adequate information to persons whose rights could be adversely affected by the proposed development.
+The intent of the Public Hearing Process is to arrive at conditions which will make a proposed development compatible with Zoning, Subdivision and Planned Unit Development regulations, Threshold Standards and Design Guidelines, and with existing land uses that will be impacted by the proposed development. - 6101.1 Notice of Public Hearing.
+After the Planning Department has received the required submittals, and scheduled an application for Planning Commission review, it shall cause public notice of the application for either zoning change, subdivision, planned unit development or High Impact Permit for a public hearing to be given in accordance with the following provisions: - A. The notice of public hearing shall clearly set forth adequate information to persons whose rights could be adversely affected by the proposed development.
 The public notice shall contain: - 1.
-A description of the location of such proposed development by reference to known landmarks, road intersections, existing towns and developments, addresses or other similar methods; and by reference to lot, block and filing number if in an approved development or by reference to quarter-section, township and range. - 2.
+A description of the location of such proposed development by reference to known landmarks, road intersections, existing towns and developments, addresses or other similar methods; and by reference to lot, block and filing number if in an approved development or by reference to quartersection, township and range. - 2.
 A brief description of the proposal. - 3.
 The date, time and place of the public hearing. - 4.
 A statement that interested persons may attend and give input at such hearing. - 5.
-The phone number and address of the Planning Office where additional information may be obtained. - B. The Notice of Application and Public Hearing before the Planning Commission shall be given at least fifteen (15) days prior to the hearing. - C. The Notice of Application and Public Hearing shall be given: - 1.
+The phone number and address of the Planning Office where additional information may be obtained. - B. The Notice of Application and Public Hearing before the Planning Commission shall be given at least ten (10) days prior to the hearing. - C. The Notice of Application and Public Hearing shall be given: - 1.
 By at least one publication in a newspaper of general circulation within Montezuma County. - 2.
-Posting a sign by the landowner at one or more locations on the proposed development at least fifteen (15) days prior to the hearing.
+Posting a sign by the landowner at one or more locations on the proposed development at least ten (10) days prior to the hearing.
 The location of the sign(s) shall be identified by the Planning Department and shall be readily visible from roads or streets serving the area of the proposed development. - 3.
-And as to PUD's and High Impact Permits, written notice to adjoining landowners at least fifteen (15) days prior to the hearing.
+And as to planned unit developments, written notice to adjoining landowners at least fifteen (15) days prior to the hearing.